Amcamın cadde boyunca bir mağazası var.

 Yağmur yüzünden gelemedim.

-- I wasn't able to come because of the rain.
+- I couldn't come because of the rain.

 Kamerayı yanına almayı unutma.